AdobeDocs/analytics.en/help/admin/admin/c-processing-rules/processing-rules-tips.md

 **Using a Dev Report Suite**

-We recommend configuring processing rules on a dev report suite to make sure they’re working correctly.
+We recommend configuring processing rules on a dev report suite to make sure they're working correctly.
 If possible, we recommend copying the rules to a small production report suite before broad deployment.

 ## Check for Empty Values {#section_EE84A5525E26415787930723B0CAAE0F}